Wesley16838/frontend_interview/Behavior_Question/Behavior.md

 - [Why do you want to leave your job](#Why-do-you-want-to-leave-your-job)
 - [Question and Answer](#Question-and-Answer)

-### Why AWS QuickSight and position?
+### Why Apple?

-There are several reasons why?

-- I highly resonate with the value of the product Amazon QuickSignt provides visualization tool to help business improve their productivity It not only uses machine learning to predict outcomes such as forecasting without prior data, but also embed analytics into application, empowering users to get deeper insights into the application’s data.
-- I am passionate about analyzing and visualizing data based on users' requirements to help business easily analyze data and make decisions based on the data!
-For example, I have experience in Data Visualization when I interned at Advantech.
-I was responsible for creating world-class water treatment management dashboard for the wastewater treatment plant.
-During the time at Advantech, my team had a chance to present the dashboard to customer in International exhibition and interacted with them directly.
-I felt a sense of achievement not only because present our project to the customer but we also actually provided a solution to business for improving decision making.
-  This is why I choose Amazon QuickSignt and this position because I am passionate about improving the user experience for customers by visualizing data based on their requirements.
+> I have used Apple products for years, and whenever they updated their User Interface design for websites and products, their innovation and development never fail to amaze me.
+Although their UI Design is insanely creative in style, Apple still always put the user first which mean Products is always easy to use no matter how innovative it looks.
+I am the person who like to think outside the box and provide meaningful and relevant experiences to client, that's why I like Apple because, at Apple, imagination has no limits, and our ideas maybe have a way of becoming products and providing a better user experience to the client.
   **[⬆ Back to Top](#question)**

 ### Why Front-End Developer?

 - There are several reasons why I choose Front-End Developer.
 - First of all, I am passionate about providing a solution to solve the real world problem!
 For example, I took the initiative to participate global hachathon and worked with 3 people to create a platform to deal with the shortage of daily supplies during Coronavirus Pandemic.
 - Secondly, I am eager to learn new technology and there are always lots of chances to learn new tech as a front-end developer because technology is constantly changing and never stops.
-For example, during my academic year, I worked with a team to visualize real-time data using D3.js which is one of popular visualization tool in job market.
-- Last but not least, a sense of accomplishment.
-As a front-end developer, our job is not only just creating an interface, but we could also visualize the data to help business maximize their productivity.
-For example, during the time at Advantech, my team was responsible for developing a water treatment management dashboard to make the equipment energy-saving and economical.
+For example, during my time in VISA, I worked on multiple projects using different technical stacks which I am not really familiar with such as Next.js, Angular, Kotlin, and Flutter.
+- Last but not least, the feeling of accomplishment.
+I like the moment when I present the app to customers and get positive feedback from them.
+It literally gives me lots of energy to create a better product.
+For example, during my time at Advantech, we had opportunity to present our product to customer in the Global Exhibition.
+Our product was presented near the entrance which means all of the people could see what we did directly when they went into building!
+I felt a sense of accomplishment when all people could see what product we created.
-- Thats why I choose Front-End Developer because I am passionate about providing a solution to solve the real world problem/ I am eager to learn new technology/ a sense of accomplishment
+- Thats why I choose Front-End Developer because I am passionate about providing a solution to solve the real world problem/ eager to learn new technology/ a sense of accomplishment.
   **[⬆ Back to Top](#question)**

 ### What are the characteristics of a good leader?

-- First of all, communication.
-A good communation skills are one of the leadership attributes that are absolutely crucial because a positive communication could inspire the team and drive the team to success.
-Ex. during my time at Advantch, my team was responsible for developing water treatment management dashboard.
-We had an opportunity to show our dashboard to customer and communicated with them face to face in the international industrial automation exhibition.
-Since it was our first time to interact with real-world customer, our leader encouraged us to show all yourselves and should be proud of this project because it was a good chance to tell the world we are problem-solver, we could improve real-world issue.
-This short speech inspired us to succeed in the exhibition.
+- First of all, communication plays an important role in becoming a better developer.
+As front-end developers, our job is not only just coding, there are lots of chances to communicate with designer/ backend.
+We are the bridge between them to make sure we speak the same language and are in the same boat.
+A better communication could raise productivity.

 - Secondly, Think with different perspective.
 As a leader, I am not the learner anymore, instead, I am both learner and mentor.
 Therefore, as a mentor, learners are just like customers, I need to think like a customer and put myself into their shoes.
 When I am teaching someone, I should think from someone's perpective so make sure we are speaking same language and to earn trust from teammate!